ihmeuw/Resource_Tracking_Economic_Indicators/README.md

 *Please note that code for previous versions of results may be found in the `Branch` dropdown menu*.

 ## Links to IHME and Resource Tracking
-* You may find the main IHME website here (http://www.healthdata.org/)
+* You may find the [main IHME website here](http://www.healthdata.org/)
-* You may find a list of the Resource Tracking team's publications here (http://www.healthdata.org/health-financing/publications).
+* You may find a list of the [Resource Tracking team's publications here](http://www.healthdata.org/health-financing/publications).
-* You may find the interactive Resource Tracking team visualizations here (https://vizhub.healthdata.org/dex/) and here (https://vizhub.healthdata.org/fgh/).
+* You may find the interactive [Resource Tracking team visualizations here](https://vizhub.healthdata.org/dex/) and [here](https://vizhub.healthdata.org/fgh/).